 Should you be an employee or entrepreneur?
+Ask your friends and family and you will get a variety of different answers.

 There are many of us that probably give the impression that being an entrepreneur is easy and stress free.
 Please do not get that impression.
-It is not always easy; there is stress but I will say that for me, being an entrepreneur is much more satisfying than working for someone else.
+It is not always easy; there is stress, but I will say that for me, being an entrepreneur is much more satisfying than working for someone else.

 Employee or Entrepreneur: 17 Questions to Ask Yourself Before You Decide Which Option is Best for You